guojunma/guojunma.github.io/_projects/Music store data analysis using SQL.md

 ---
 layout: page
 title: Music store data analysis using SQL
-description: SQL project to analyze online music store data
+description: Assist the Chinook team with understanding the media in their store and their customers.
 img: assets/img/9.jpg
-importance: 2
+importance: 4
 redirect: https://guojunma.github.io/projects/Music-store-data%20analysis-using-SQL
-category: Other
+category: Data Science
 ---